-Although the above-mentioned investigations indicate a way by which one can gets by in mathematics without using non-finite ways of inference, a proof of the consistency of the ordinary methods of arithmetic is by no means superfluous.
-For the avoidance of non-finite methods of inference in the sense of completely replacing these methods with other considerations; it rather succeeds in analysis and related areas of mathematics only at the cost of an essential loss in systematization and proof-technique.
+Although the above-mentioned investigations indicate a way by which one can get by in mathematics without using non-finite ways of inference, a proof of the consistency of the ordinary methods of arithmetic is by no means superfluous.
+For the avoidance of non-finite methods of inference does not work in the sense of completely replacing these methods with other considerations; it rather succeeds in analysis and related areas of mathematics only at the cost of an essential loss in systematization and proof-technique.

 A mathematician, however, cannot be expected to accept such a loss without compelling reasons.
-The methods of analysis have been tested to an extent than hardly any other scientific presupposition, and they most brilliantly proved a success.
+The methods of analysis have been tested to a greater extent than hardly any other scientific presupposition, and they most brilliantly proved a success.
 If we criticize these methods from the point of view of evidence, then we face the task of tracing the reason of their applicability, just as we do everywhere in mathematics where a successful procedure is applied on the basis of conceptions which, in terms of evidence, leave much to be desired.

-Insofar as we accept the finite point of view we cannot escape the problem of obtaining a clear understanding about the applicability of non-[Ian Mueller's translation ends here.
-New translation added]finite methods, and this understanding, insofar our trust in these methods is not misleading, can only consist in gaining certainty that these ordinary arithmetical methods can never lead to a result provably false, that is to say, that the results of its application are compatible either with each other or with any fact evident from the finite point of view.
+Insofar as we accept the finite point of view we cannot escape the problem of obtaining a clear understanding about the applicability of non-finite methods, and this understanding, insofar as our trust in these methods is not misleading, can only consist in our gaining certainty that these ordinary arithmetical methods can never lead to a provably false result, that is to say, that the results of their application are compatible with each other and with any fact evident from the finite point of view.